How Much Does a Gardener Cost in 2025?

-Maintaining the appearance of your outside space throughout the year is highly important, yet we frequently lack the time, energy, or experience to do it.
+Maintaining the appearance of your outdoor space throughout the year is highly important, yet we frequently lack the time, energy, or experience to do it.

-If you're looking to have your garden maintained or renovated, it's best to know how much a gardener will cost before you employ one.
+If you're looking to invest in a garden renovation, it's best to know how much a gardener will cost before you employ one.

 Gardener prices are typically higher in London compared to other parts of the UK.

-You'll normally be charged an hourly fee for more groomed work or a one-time clean-up, with most professional gardeners charging in the range of £200 - £250 per day, or £25 - £30 per hour.
+You'll normally be charged an hourly fee for more groomed work or a one-time clean-up, with most professional gardeners charging in the range of £150 to £300 per day, while those based in London or with specialist skills often charging higher rates.

 The table below shows the average gardening costs: